Times change and my website needed to change too. To see the 2020 update of this page click this link

 Feed very young puppies every 2-3 hours or six to eight feeding a day.
 Some people get up to give their puppy a midnight feeding but this is not necessary if you have a vigorous ,healthy pup.

 By the time the puppy is three weeks old, 4 feedings per day are quite sufficient.
 At 5 weeks of age, the puppy should be eating some solid foods.
 At this age feed it formula 2-3 times a day - if at all.
-Puppies that are hungry and need feeding will whine continuously, move their heads from side to side and suckle on each other and on objects in the nest box.
+Puppies that are hungry and need feeding will whine a lot, move their heads from side to side and suckle on each other and on objects in their nest box.

-After each feeding hold the puppy upright with its tummy against your shoulder and pat it gently until it burps - releasing trapped air.
-Nursing bottles that do not release enough milk lead to more air being trapped that you need to release through burping.
-If the puppy should bloat or become colicky add a few drops of infant anti colic medicine (simethicone, Equate Infants’ Gas Relief, WalMart Stores Inc.) to the formula.
-If the problem persists, take the pup to a veterinarian.
+After each feeding hold the puppy upright with its tummy against your wrist or arm and pat it gently until it burps - releasing trapped air.
+Nursing bottles that do not release enough milk can lead to more air being trapped and swallowed.
+You need to release that through burping.
+If the puppy should bloat or become colicky, a few drops of infant anti-colic medicine (eg simethicone, Equate Infants’ Gas Relief, etc.) added to the formula usually helps.
+If the problem persists, take the pup to your veterinarian.

 Normal puppy stools are yellowish brown with a jam-like consistency.
 After every feeding, gently massage the anus and urinary orifice with a cotton ball or Kleenex moistened with warm water until they urinate and defecate.